 In 2016, one year after Thomas Roiderer, Toni’s son, took over, the tent was completely rebuilt from scratch.
 While many non-regular visitors may not even recognize that there is a new tent, it becomes obvious when you recognize that broader hallways make it seem way less overcrowded than it used to be and that the huge painting on the inside no shows contemporary instead of historical motifs.

 Hackerzelt’s guests are not only numerous but also rather young and arrive at the non-reserved section already before noon.
-The front gallery is the destination of the annual Oktoberfest visit of 1860 München’s football team.
+The front gallery is the destination of the annual Oktoberfest visit of 1860 München’s soccer team.

 The menu is one of the best-balanced and reasonably priced at Oktoberfest.